-It’s difficult to see how that can be read without falling down laughing.
-This is a company with no profits that is being bought for $8 billion.
+It’s difficult to see how that can be read without falling laughing.
+This is a company with no profits that are being bought for $8 billion.
 Ryan Smith and other members of the Smith family at Qualtrics will make $3.3 billion.
 Yet Ryan Smith appears to be saying that the only reason for taking the $8 billion is to “create a category.”
 That is curious because it makes it sound like the money was a non-factor.
 SAP massively overpaid, where is Ryan Smith going to get a better deal than the one just made with SAP?

-Another $1 billion will go to the venture capital firms Accel, Insight Venture Partners and Sequoia Captial.
+Another $1 billion will go to the venture capital firms Accel, Insight Venture Partners, and Sequoia Captial.
 This means that SAP will be paying out a total of $4.3 billion just to the Smith family and to venture capital firms.

 Our Proposed Outcome to the Qualtrics Acquisition